spencerstith/Arch-Install/README.md

 ```
 (image and signiature must be in same location)

 4. Put that bad boy in VMware and get going!
-Allocate 2 GB of memory and 40 GB of storage

 ## Memory Management
 1. Run `fdisk -l` to view drives on the computer.